Sinner and a sinner’s son

 Everything is illegal in the Palmetto State.
 Playing any game with cards or dice is unlawful in some fairly general and antiquated ways.
 So is wagering on just about anything, unless of course it’s done by spending your child’s lunch money on a scratch-off lottery ticket, in which case it’s cool, encouraged, and advertised as a way to help education.
 I have a hard time keeping up.
 If there is ever a question about whether something is or should be illegal, we can always call on the people who really get into the idea of legislating their morality.

-The Bible is pretty vague on the topic of gambling, primarily, I think, because the Harrah’s corporation didn’t have a seat at the Last Supper.
+The Bible is pretty vague on the topic of gambling, primarily, I think, because Harrah’s corporation didn’t have a seat at the Last Supper.
 It seems like a book of such vast rule-making should’ve spoken a little more directly than “For the love of money is a root of all kinds of evil.”
 Fortunately, the folks around here are good interpreters.
 Not too many years ago, Sumter, SC Reverend Tony Trott laid out the argument.
 “Gambling is a sin,” he said, “because it breaks the Tenth Commandment.”
 But is it really that bad?
 There are tens of thousands of people going into casinos on a daily basis in the States and not to mention how many people go online!
 It’s described by some communities as being ‘very convenient’ to go online to sites like Funfair and use Bitcoins to being gambling from the comfort of your home.

-That’s as close as anyone can come around here to finding a reason why God doesn’t like craps, poker, or NCAA March Madness pools.
+That’s as close as anyone can come around here to find a reason why God doesn’t like craps, poker, or NCAA March Madness pools.
 That is, playing video poker is the equivalent of coveting your neighbor’s stuff, and hence, well, you’re going to hell.
 Do they mean that wondering Which Bingo Sites Are The Best To Play At could be a similar slippery slope?

 It’s not that I worry so much about myself.
 I gamble on everything from the toss of a wedge of citrus fruit to whether there is a picture of a clown or cowboy on a $5 chip in Pauly‘s hand.
 I’m pretty certain that if I’m wrong and the pious are right, there isn’t much saving me (the current Vegas line has me favored at 2-1 though, so get your bets down).
 I even talk about gambling with friends quite often, hearing about their latest use of a Pointsbet promo code online, or the latest hand they won of video poker.
 I wonder, however, how my son will feel later about the fact that I started him down the road to degeneracy at age five.